Stylback/home-server/README.md

 ### Multimedia collection management with Arr

-In this section we will go over some of the [Arr-apps](https://wiki.servarr.com/): Radarr, Lidarr, Sonarr and Overseerr.
+In this section we will go over some of the [Arr-apps](https://wiki.servarr.com/): Radarr, Lidarr, Sonarr and Jellyseerr.

 #### Part 1: Movies with Radarr